knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 # Adding new features to this repository
 If you work on this repository and add a new feature, please proceed as follows:
 1. Start a new branch with the devel branch as base and add your feature

     * If you develop a new algorithm, you should have added a respective subdir with the algorithm's name (referred to here as <alg_name>) in the baselines folder.
+    In *baselines/templates/* you can find templates that you can use for your algorithm.
-Proceed as follows:
+    * If your algorithm is finished, proceed as follows:
-        * Add the <alg_name> to TestingConfig.algorithms, and
+        * In the `generate_testing_commands.py` script, add the <alg_name> to TestingConfig.algorithms, and
         * add a function get_<alg_name>_cmds to this script.
-This function should generate a list commandline-strings that call all important configurations for your algorithm.
+This function should generate a list of commandline-strings that call all important configurations for your algorithm.

     * If you add a feature to an existing algorithm, only change the get_<alg_name>_cmds function appropriately.

     * If you add a new environment, add the environment name to the TestingConfig.environments list.
+      You find tips for adding a new environment further below.

 2. After you have finished working on your feature:
     * merge the devel branch to your branch and